 Educational Resources

 IGGAB does not currently endorse or promote any specific educational programs, but hopes to provide optional resources for both fundamentals and advanced learning within the field of Investigative Genetic Genealogy in the future.
-IGGAB also anticipates making a study guide available as a preparation tool for the accreditation exam.

 DNA Database Policies